cyberspacevoid/cyberspacevoid.github.io/README.md

 and animations (in the digital version) to show concepts and new possible worlds.

-We will illustrate and elaborate on such visual images as necessary.

-We are looking for queer and bipoc groups to feature.

 <i> Project for the Future </i>will serve as a playbook, manifesto, and
 creature blueprint for a hopeful world, and most importantly, as a balance against the dismal news stories and projections that we've been